Hot and Sweet Date Mango Pickle

 • Instead of gingelly oil, we sometimes make this pickle with coconut oil.
 However, this pickle will not keep as long as the gingelly version.
 Only make like this, if it is to be used up quickly.
 Coconut oil Pickle also tastes nice.

-• Nigella seeds / Kalonji is added to this pickle and enhances flavor.
+• Nigella seeds / Kalonji are added to this pickle and enhance the flavor.
 It is highly recommended.
 Check out the spice page.